-Button Description MANUAL PURGE MANUAL PURGE.
+TABLE 7-1.
+Touchpad Button Descriptions Button Description MANUAL PURGE MANUAL PURGE.
 Purges the intake line independent of program control, as long as a programmed cycle has not started.
 Sampler starts its pump, creating pressure in the sample intake tube to purge it of any excess material that may be present.
 Button must be pressed twice to purge line.
 Sustained pressure on the key during the second press will cause purging to continue until the key is released.
-MANUAL O ADVANCE MANUAL ADVANCE.
-Distributor arm advances one position (e.g. to next bottle), dependent on the equipment available (discrete samplers only).
+MANUAL 0 ADVANCE MANUAL ADVANCE.
+Distributor arm advances one position (for example, to next bottle), dependent on the equipment available (discrete samplers only).
 This action is NOT updated to any current sampler program.
 Button must be pressed twice to initiate manual advance.
 MANUAL SAMPLE MANUAL SAMPLE.
 Initiate a single Sample Cycle.
 Sampler must not be engaged in a sampling event at the time.
 This action and any resulting sample collected are NOT updated to any current sampler program.
 The Bottle Position is NOT advanced.
 Program will continue uninterrupted.
 Button must be pressed twice to initiate manual sample.
 Whether successful or not, the display will read "MANUAL SAMPLE Completed".